box-products/handbook/how-we-work.md

 Don’t require going to ops and waiting around for someone to do it for us.

 None of this means we can’t talk together or ask experts with more experience or expertise for their advice.
-It just means it shouldn’t be a required, necessary step to make Box Products better.
+It just means it shouldn’t be a required, necessary step to make SALT Insure better.

 As soon as organizational bottlenecks form, like a slew of features waiting for “the mobile integration”, we’re dragged towards more micro and detailed schedule management.
 It becomes a critical path with dependencies and making sure team Z